 The sizzling summer days did not stop World VR Forum from bedazzling WSIS Forum 2017 (World Summit on Information Society) – the world’s largest annual gathering of the ‘ICTs for Development’ community with the latest revolutionary VR experiences, demonstrations and workshops for the second time at ITU (International Telecommunication Union) in Geneva, Switzerland, 12-16 June, 2017.

 The event was co-organized by ITU, UNESCO, UNDP and UNCTAD.
-Virtual Reality fit perfectly within the WSIS programme causing much hype among the attendees as the Forum explored the latest technological boom of the early 21st century and its application to global initiatives for a more effective Information Society to stimulate interactions between developing and developed countries through an exhibition, panels, workshops and TED Talks.
+Virtual Reality fit perfectly within the WSIS programme causing much hype among the attendees as the Summit explored the latest technological boom of the early 21st century and its application to global initiatives for a more effective Information Society to stimulate interactions between developing and developed countries through an exhibition, panels, workshops and TED Talks.

-During all five days of the Forum, VR projects were showcased at the WSIS exhibition space – a multi-stakeholder event which gathers more than 20 exhibitors from civil society, academia, international organizations, private sector, and government.
+During all five days of the Summit, VR projects were showcased at the WSIS exhibition space – a multi-stakeholder event which gathers more than 20 exhibitors from civil society, academia, international organizations, private sector, and government.
 Fifteen different countries were represented at the exhibition.

-VR exhibitors included: IAO VR (Immersive Architecture Ontology) with Brigitte Hunkeler and Rémy Fioretti displaying Urban Planning; Tilt Brush from Oculus; The Blu; and EMBLEMATIC with FRONTLINE from USA with Cassandra Herrman & Lauren Mucciolo, displaying After Solitary (the sensational VR documentary on solitary confinement which was bestowed with the Imperial Crown award at WVRF’s Annual Summit’s Award Ceremony); and, of course, WVRF with nine progressive VR films.
+VR exhibitors in our immersive space included: IAO VR (Immersive Architecture Ontology) with Brigitte Hunkeler and Rémy Fioretti displaying Urban Planning; Tilt Brush from Oculus; The Blu; and EMBLEMATIC with FRONTLINE from USA with Cassandra Herrman & Lauren Mucciolo, displaying After Solitary (the sensational VR documentary on solitary confinement which was bestowed with the Imperial Crown award at WVRF’s Annual Summit’s Award Ceremony); and, of course, WVRF with nine progressive VR films.

 WVRF’s VR Café